dbohdan/structured-text-tools/README.md

 - [Cels](https://github.com/pacha/cels) **—** Patch JSON, TOML, and YAML with patches in the same format with some special values.
 Can be used as a Python library.
 - [clconf](https://github.com/pastdev/clconf) **—** Merge multiple config files and extract values from them using path string.
 Supports JSON and YAML.
 Can be used as a Go library.
 - [dasel](https://github.com/TomWright/dasel) **—** Query and update data structures from the command line.
 Comparable to jq/yq but supports CSV, JSON, TOML, YAML, and XML.
 Static binaries available for releases.
 - [emuto](http://kantord.github.io/emuto/) **—** CLI tool similar to jq.
-Create and manipulate JSON and other files.
+Create and manipulate CSV, TSV, and JSON.
 Can be compiled to JavaScript.
 - [fastgron](https://github.com/adamritter/fastgron) **—** Convert JSON to and from GRON, a flat, greppable list of `path=value` statements.
 Much faster than the original gron on large files.
 - [fx](https://github.com/antonmedv/fx) **—** Run arbitrary JavaScript on JSON input.
 Standalone binaries available.
 - [gojq](https://github.com/itchyny/gojq) **—** A pure Go implementation of jq.
 Supports YAML input and output.